ChrisTitusTech/zsh/README.md

 ## Set as default
 To set zsh as default shell for your user, edit `/etc/passwd` (from `/bin/bash` to `/bin/zsh`)

+### Exampe:
+  - Put your username instead of `user`
+From: `user:x:1000:1000::/home/user:/bin/bash`
+To:   `user:x:1000:1000::/home/user:/bin/zsh`

 ## What I used
-My config is based on Chris Titus's config and pure shell.
+My config is based on Chris Titus's config, `powerlevel10k` theme - old config `pure shell`